 Light has Quality.
 Look at the shadows cast during different times of day.
 Some have a hard edge and some have softer edges to the shadow.
-Neither is better than the other, but they have different uses in your photography that may mean one type of light quality is preferable to another.
+Neither is better than the other, but they have different uses in your photography, which may mean one type of light quality is preferable to another.

 Light has Quantity.
 Ever find that you don’t have enough light to make a decent photo, or there’s so much that your exposure gets blown out?
 Fortunately, we can compensate for quantity using everything from flash to exposure adjustments and neutral density filters.

-Spend some time learning to recognize these aspects of light and start using them in your photography.
+Spend time learning to recognize these aspects of light and start using them in your photography.

 6: Snapping Rather Than Composing